 Accommodation

-Regarding accommodation, hostels and Airbnb are fantastic alternatives to hotels for budget-friendly stays.
-You’ll not only save money but also have the opportunity to meet fellow travellers and potentially gain a more local perspective on the UK.
+Regarding accommodation, hostels and Airbnb are fantastic alternative hotels for budget-friendly stays.
+You’ll save money, meet fellow travellers, and potentially gain a more local perspective on the UK.

 Some hotels offer windowless rooms at a significant discount.
 These rooms may also include bunk beds for even lower prices.
 While you’ll miss out on natural light and potentially some privacy, the savings can free up funds for your UK adventures.